 The setting of this Research

-An educational task force has been established in both Real Estate Associations in North Alabama and Middle Tennessee to present to the Real Estate Commission in both States as a recommendation to require mandatory training to facilitate a higher standard of ethical awareness and professionalism.
+An educational task force has been established in both Real Estate Associations in North Alabama and Middle Tennessee to present to the Real Estate Commission in both States as a recommendation to require formal training to facilitate a higher standard of ethical awareness and professionalism.
 In addition, a focus group comprised of Brokers, a Past Board President, a current Commissioner, a current Instructor, and three task force members have volunteered to work on the focus group to review the survey sent to real estate professionals in North Alabama Multiple Listing System (NALMLS).
 A similar survey was sent to all MLS members in 2018 regarding utilizing training resources available to real estate professionals and emailed by the NALMLS board staff with a favorable response.
 The staff has offered the survey as a model setting a standard of participation for a foundation to review as a baseline for a future survey.

-The eXp Realty International Director of Education has encouraged the study of the influence of the mandatory mentoring program required by all new agents for eXp Realty International organization with less than five transactions in the prior year. .
+The eXp Realty International Director of Education has encouraged the study of the influence of the formal mentoring program required by all new agents for eXp Realty International organization with less than five transactions in the prior year. .
 The mentee must be assigned a mentor for the first three transactions, attend a cloud-based Management Learning System (MLS) consisting of ten models, shadow the mentor for listing and buyer presentations, and all contracts reviewed by mentor and management.
-The comparative statistical analysis will compare individual real estate professionals with mandatory mentoring with those who do not and the impact on ethical awareness in the real estate industry.
+The comparative statistical analysis will compare individual real estate professionals with formal mentoring with those who do not and the impact on ethical awareness in the real estate industry.

 Thesis Statement

-This study is designed to compare, based on statistical analysis, individual real estate professionals with mandatory mentoring and those who do not and the impact on ethical awareness in the real estate industry.
+This study is designed to compare, based on statistical analysis, individual real estate professionals with formal mentoring and those who do not and the impact on ethical awareness in the real estate industry.

 Hypothesis